schmartmann/datadog_writing_test/readme.md

 Datadog's APM agent traces requests from request to response across your app.
 This metadata allows a top-level view of your app's health, and helps you understand how user requests effect your app's architecture.

-To enable APM tracing, first ensure you have a [Datadog account](https://www.datadoghq.com/), and install the [Datadog Agent](https://app.datadoghq.com/account/settings#agent).
+To enable APM tracing, ensure you have a [Datadog account](https://www.datadoghq.com/), and install the [Datadog Agent](https://app.datadoghq.com/account/settings#agent).

 Next, add `gem ddtrace` to your Gemfile, and run `$ bundle install` to install the gem.